MRGhidini/Psvimgtools-Easy-FrontEnd/README.md

 * Extract the changed game.
 * Change the VITA_PATH.txt with the new numbering.
 * Recreate cloned games.

+# Automatic themes

+List of themes that are included in themas folder, but you can add more
+* Theme Flatcons
+* Theme GraceUX
+* Theme HACKINFORMER
+* Theme Mario
+* To add more, just copy your custom internet theme to the THEME folder

+# Automatic SQL commands

+List of SQL commands included in the SQL folder, but you can add more
+* Package-Installer
+* RemoveFeatured-PSTV
+* Whitelist-PSTV
+* To add more, just create a .txt file with the SQL command and copy it to the SQL folder

+Added ability to add custom themes

 # Automatic mode exploits: